 FOR IMMEDIATE RELEASE

 Trenton, N.J.
-(January 14, 2019)-- Teams from seven New Jersey high schools will compete at the inaugural New Jersey Auto Tech Competition, sponsored by the New Jersey Coalition of Automotive Retailers (NJ CAR), at Brookdale Community College on Saturday, January 19, 2019 from 9:00 a.m. until 3:00 p.m.
+(January 30, 2019) – Teams from several New Jersey high schools competed on Saturday, January 19, 2019 at the inaugural New Jersey Auto Tech Competition, sponsored by the New Jersey Coalition of Automotive Retailers (NJ CAR), on the campus of Brookdale Community College.
+The top three teams were:

-The two-student teams will be scored on a written test, as well as seven hands-on stations that will measure their ability to assess and undertake vehicle repairs.
-The stations include: engine performance, brakes, engines, heating, ventilation, and air conditioning (HVAC), wiring repair, electrical and Controller Area Network (CAN)-BUS.
-Faculty and technicians from Brookdale will serve as judges for the competition.
+The two-student teams demonstrated their skills on six hands-on stations including: engine performance, brakes, engines, heating, ventilation, and air conditioning (HVAC), electrical and Controller Area Network (CAN)-BUS.
+The stations measured their ability to assess and undertake vehicle repairs.
+Faculty and lab assistants from Brookdale served as judges for the competition.

-“We are proud to partner with NJ CAR in establishing this annual competition,” said Dr. David Stout, President of Brookdale Community College.
-“Our mission is about providing opportunity, and our auto technician program has provided students with an associate's degree and path toward an excellent career in the automotive repair industry, at a fraction of the cost and with less incurred debt for students compared to private, for-profit providers.”
+Brookdale’s auto technician program provides students with an associate’s degree and path toward an excellent career in the automotive repair industry, at a fraction of the cost and with less incurred debt for students compared to private, for-profit providers.

-The New Jersey schools participating in the 2019 competition include: Gloucester County Institute of Technology, Hunterdon County Polytech, Old Bridge High School, Passaic County Technical Institute, Perth Amboy Vo-Tech, Vineland High School and West Orange High School.
+The New Jersey schools participating in the 2019 competition included: Hunterdon County Polytech, Old Bridge High School, Perth Amboy Vo-Tech, Vineland High School and West Orange High School.